 This is an introductory biology course designed for the non-science major.
-The course will be a biodiversity survey of the six kingdoms of living organisms.
-Topics will include characteristics of selected taxa at the level of phylum, the ecology of the organisms, and the impact the organisms have on the earth and humans.
-This course includes a two-hour laboratory per week.
+The course introduces the student to the nature of science, origins of biodiversity, and the effects humans have on the habitat of organisms, concentrating on the biodiversity of east Texas.
+The course includes a two-hour laboratory per week.
 The course will not count toward a biology major or minor.